AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/inventory-feeds/ad-templates/template-google-shopping.md

 {{$include /help/_includes/inventory-feed-template-row-level-value.md}}

-**[!UICONTROL Tracking Template]:** (Units without child product groups; optional) The tracking template for the product group, which specifies all off-landing domain redirects and tracking parameters and embeds the final URL in a ValueTrack parameter.
+**[!UICONTROL Tracking Template]:** (Units without child product groups; optional) The tracking template for the product group, which specifies all off-landing domain redirects and tracking parameters and embeds the final URL in a [!DNL ValueTrack] parameter.
 This template overrides templates at higher levels.

 For Adobe Advertising conversion tracking, you don't need to enter a value.
 The campaign-level value is enough.